 Physical Therapy has helped me become a better nurse.
 Every day throughout the last year that I have served as part of our ICU team, I have made at least some contribution to patient comfort and recovery based on or flowing from my experience in PT.
 I have served on the spectrum of health care services: from admission to the emergency room to critical care, step-down, skilled nursing, home health, and outpatient therapy.
 I understand how patient perceptions are formed throughout this process and what is most valuable to them - especially being treated with dignity and respect and having things clearly and consistently explained.

 I have grown most comfortable in the presence of people who are stressed, scared, angry, sad, and tired; a skilled communicator with a steady personality, and I do not get ruffled when situations get ugly.
 Teamwork is my forte.
 Mainly when serious problems arise - skin breakdown falls, UTI, central line infections, I attempt to learn something new, especially concerning ways to prevent such issues in the first place.
-As an analytical thinker, in the face of each new challenge, I scan for service recovery tools and perform a root cause analysis (RCA) in my mind, looking at incidents as problems that are more often than not systemic rather than the individual.
+As an analytical thinker, in the face of each new challenge, I scan for service recovery tools and perform a root cause analysis (RCA) in my mind, looking at incidents as problems that are more often than not systemic rather than individual.
 I observe closely what was done well to imitate it while constantly searching for ways that it could be better still.

 Because I have been around for so many years, I am comfortable in the presence of stressed, scared, angry, sad, and tired people.
 I am confident in my communication skills and have a steady personality that doesn't get ruffled when situations get ugly.
 I have spent a lot of time closely observing other professionals and helping with something when allowed, from open heart surgeons to orthopedics and, most recently, CRNAs.
 After returning to school to earn my BSN, I found myself in even more operating rooms where the CRNAs embraced me and encouraged my course of study.
 I deeply admire the skill, compassion, competence, and critical thinking skills of the observed CRNAs.
 I have long studied this most intellectually challenging career and am ready to challenge myself fully.

 I fell in love fast and hard during my first observation of open-heart surgery.
 A resident Anesthesiologist talked me through the whole process, showing me what he was doing and watching for, and explained the rationale behind each of his actions.
 "Lung down," and he flipped a lever, with the lung deflating like a balloon as the patient was transitioned to the heart-lung machine.
 Anesthesia was co-regulated with the perfusionist.
-Next, I was shocked that the resident would decide to go on break when the CRNA walked in.
+Next, I was shocked that the resident decided to go on break when the CRNA walked in.
 She finished that case while teaching me what she was looking for, what she was doing, and its rationale.
 This is what I want to do: science, patient care, high-tech, teamwork, thinking, and working hard.
 How on earth could I want to do anything else?
 I am so excited about the prospect of becoming a CRNA that I sign off, almost trembling, thanking you for considering my application to XXXX.